BlueDrink9/qmk_breathing_led/README.md

 void start_breathing(uint8_t channel, int8_t period);
 ```

 - `channel`: The LED channel to start the breathing effect on.
+Specific to
+  each pin (assuming they use the same timer).
 - `period`: The period of the breathing cycle in [time unit].

 ### Stopping the Breathing Effect